 Most hotels in the Inner West came to be owned by one of the big breweries in the early twentieth century.
-Of all the breweries it was most likely to be Tooth & Co, who owned most hotels in Sydney by the mid-twentieth century, having absorbed smaller breweries like Reschs in 1929.47Truly independent venues were unusual, with the Queens Hotel one of the few to remain independent in the Inner West.
+Of all the breweries it was most likely to be Tooth & Co, who owned most hotels in Sydney by the mid-twentieth century, having absorbed smaller breweries like Reschs in 1929.47Truly independent venues were unusual, such as the Queens Hotel in Enmore.